PDAL/PDAL/doc/stages/filters.projpipeline.rst

-.. _filters.coordoperation:
+.. _filters.projpipeline:

-filters.coordoperation
+filters.projpipeline
 ======================

-The coordoperation filter applies a coordinates transformation pipeline.
+The projpipeline filter applies a coordinates transformation pipeline.
 The pipeline could be specified as PROJ string (single step operation or multiple step string starting with +proj=pipeline), a WKT2 string describing a CoordinateOperation, or a “urn:ogc:def:coordinateOperation:EPSG::XXXX” URN.

 .. note::

-    The coordoperation filter does not consider any spatial reference information.
+    The projpipeline filter does not consider any spatial reference information.
     However user could specify an output srs, but no check is done to ensure the compliance with the provided transformation pipeline.

 .. note::

-    The coordoperation is enabled if the version of GDAL is superior or equal to 3.0
+    The projpipeline filter is enabled if the version of GDAL is superior or equal to 3.0

 .. streamable::